-So, what is causing the tectonics to shake so fiercely today?
-The answer is fusion of technology in insurance.
+So, what is causing tectonics to shake so fiercely today?
+The answer is a fusion of Technology in Insurance.

 Digital transformation such as analytics applications in insurance are bringing out radical innovations in product delivery and operating business models.
 For example, transformational tap and pay features are now becoming standard, in an industry where it used to take on average several weeks, or even months to settle claims.

-These factors are entirely changing the dynamics of the market in which insurance players have used to operate.
-With data analytics, insurance players are better able to assess risk by factoring in data that was not previously collected, such as data from smartwatches, telemetry, historical claims data, satellite imagery etc.
+With big data analytics, insurance players are better able to assess risk by factoring in data that was not previously collected, such as data from smartwatches, telemetry, historical claims data, satellite imagery, etc.

-New age insurance players are setting up innovative data infrastructure to capture data and apply data analytics, artificial intelligence and machine learning algorithms to deploy effective analytics in insurance.
-Here, public and private cloud data warehouses and data lakes have emerged as a vital part of their strategy to lower the cost of processing claims and bring greater operations efficiency and business agility at lower prices.
+An AI insurance agent could draw on a prospect’s physical location and social media information to personalize the experience, as well as their requested coverage and policy information.
+Here, public, and private cloud data warehouses and data lakes have emerged as a vital part of their strategy to lower the cost of processing claims and bring greater operations efficiency and business agility at lower prices.

 IoT is another technology that is disrupting insurance in a big way.
 Objects and people can now be monitored remotely, and data fed into applications of analytics in insurance to proactively manage risk exposure and expand usage-based insurance policies as well as better price the policy with accurate risk assessment.

-While analytics in insurance and other transformations open up exciting new possibilities, the accelerated pace of change threatens to give rise to unknown risks that organizations must learn to manage proactively.
+While insurance analytics and other transformations open exciting new possibilities, the accelerated pace of change threatens to give rise to unknown risks that organizations must learn to manage proactively.

 As the writer, Stewart Brand famously said, “Once a new technology rolls over you, if you are not a part of the steamroller, you are part of the road".

-Legacy insurance players know that what we are going to experience in the coming years is a significant changing of guards, and digitization needs to become both tightly integrated into the product as well as into the end to end customer value chain.
+Legacy insurance players know that what we are going to experience in the coming years is a significant change of guards, and digitization needs to become both tightly integrated into the product as well as into the end-to-end customer value chain.